Free TV (MENA)

 Free TV is rated on the top of the musical television channels in North Africa and the Middle East, for providing an exclusive, outstanding and quality content of clips and programs, and creating awareness about new talents, songs and albums from all over the Arab world.

 Programming

-Free TV airs mainly western music videos of artists signed to Vevo, Republic Records, Warner Music Group, Universal Music Group and Sony Music, as well as many Arab music clips produced by FreeMusic record label, that is also owned by Nasr Mahrous.
+Free TV airs mainly western music videos and clips of artists signed to and produced by Vevo, RedOne, Republic Records, Warner Music Group, Universal Music Group and Sony Music record label, the channel used to focus on then current music – with a heavier focus on so-called adult contemporary pop and pop rock than today, – as well as music from the channel also played some Hip Hop hits, from artists like Roddy Ricch and DaBaby., as well as many Arabic music clips produced by FreeMusic Art Production record label, that is also owned by Nasr Mahrous.